PixInsight/PCL/README.md

 The current versions of PCL have been successfully compiled and tested with:

    * FreeBSD 10: System clang compiler
-   * Linux: GCC C++ compiler 4.7.4 or higher
+   * Linux: GCC C++ compiler 4.8.3
-   * Mac OS X 10.8/10.9: Clang C++ compiler - Xcode 5.0.0 or later
-   * Mac OS X 10.6/10.7: Clang C++ compiler - Xcode 3.2 - 4.6.x
+   * Mac OS X 10.10: Clang C++ compiler with Xcode 6.3
-   * Windows XP/Vista/7/8.x: Microsoft Visual C++ 2010, 2012 and 2013
+   * Windows XP/Vista/7/8.x: Microsoft Visual C++ 2013

 The GCC and clang C++ compilers provide higher conformance to ISO C++ standards and are high quality development tools.
 On FreeBSD and Mac OS X we rely on the Clang/LLVM compiler included with the latest versions of Xcode and FreeBSD.

 On Windows, we provide project files for the Microsoft Visual Studio integrated development environment (.vcproj and .vcxproj files).
-We support Visual C++ 2010, 2012 and 2013.
-An excellent option on Windows is Visual C++ Express
-Edition, which is free and includes a full featured development environment with an optimizing compiler.
+As of PCL version 2.1, we only support Visual C++ 2013.
+An excellent option on Windows is Visual C++ Express Edition, which is free and includes a full featured development environment with an optimizing compiler.
 As far as we know, Express editions of Visual C++ can be used to develop commercial products.

 ## Environment Variables